Round Towers in County Mayo

 Some of them understood they were Christian buildings and gave different interpretations.
 They could have been built by the Irish followers of St Symeon Stylites who spent his life in isolation on top of a column or used as a penitential tower.

-In 1845 George Petrie (artist, scholar and antiquary) published a book in which he demonstrated the ecclesiastical origin and function as bell towers of these peculiar buildings.
-This theory seems to be confirmed also by the Irish word “Cloigtheach” meaning bell-house.
+In 1845 George Petrie (artist, scholar and antiquary) published a book in which he demonstrated the religious origin and function as bell towers of these peculiar buildings.
+This theory seems to be also confirmed by the Irish word “Cloigtheach” meaning bell-house.

 He also showed the towers were associated with monasteries where the ringing of the bell was essential for the monastic life calling the monks to prayers.